YINI-lang/YINI-spec/YINI spec.md

 ## Section
 ```

-## 5. Terminal Token
+## 5. Terminal Line
-A `YINI` document must always end with three hash-symbols (without any whitespaces in between) on its own line, after this there may be only whitespaces or possible comments.
+A `YINI` document must always end with `/END` (NON CASE-SENSITIVE)on its own line.
+After this there may be only whitespaces or possible comments.

 ```
-###
+/END
 ```

 ## 6. Values & Native Types